 - Qi-Rattan have taken the initiative to perform and record their albums at 432Hz in the intention to create greater harmony through Gurbani Kirtan and universal healing frequencies.

 - 2014 saw release of Qi-Rattans second Album ‘Jaag Re – Awaken’ which was followed by the ‘Jaag Re Tour’ of Middle East, South East Asia and across Europe.

 - Qi-Rattan’s released their third album 2016 ‘Asees – Blessing’, an album in dedication to the divine feminine energy which reached No.2 in the iTunes World Music Charts.

 - Qi-Rattan are currently working on the release of their fourth album, delivering a series of exclusive wellbeing retreats and working on various projects in relation to wellbeing and health.

 Jagdeep Kaur embodies the great gifts of healing and music, with a lightness of touch that allows space for each to enhance the other.
 She invites you into her exploration of spirituality through music and Kirtan.

-Her voice is shaped by the awareness of her many years of experience in a wide range of holistic therapies and imbued with deep-rooted, healing intention.
+Her voice is shaped by the awareness of studying Traditional Chinese Medicine, through many years of experience in a wide range of holistic therapies and imbued with deep-rooted, healing intention.
 Her experience has given her insight into how the meditative mind can open new dimensions, find solutions and heal destructive patterns in our lives.